awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/UsingSQSDeadLetterQueues.rst

 Create an :sdk-net-api:`AmazonSQSClient <SQS/TSQSSQSClient>` object to set the queue attrributes.
-Create a :sdk-net-api:`SetQueueAttributesRequest <SQS/MSQSSQSSetQueueAttributesSetQueueAttributesRequest>` object containing the properties needed to update queue attributes, including the :code:`RedrivePolicy` property that specifies both the ARN of the dead letter queue, and the value of :code:`maxReceiveCount`.
+Create a :sdk-net-api:`SetQueueAttributesRequest <SQS/MSQSSQSSetQueueAttributesSetQueueAttributesRequest>` object containing the properties needed to update queue attributes, including the :code:`RedrivePolicy` property that specifies both the Amazon Resource Name (ARN) of the dead letter queue, and the value of :code:`maxReceiveCount`.
 Also specify the URL source queue you want to configure.
+Call the
-Call the :sdk-net-api:`SetQueueAttributes <SQS/MSQSSQSSetQueueAttributesSetQueueAttributesRequest>` method.
+:sdk-net-api:`SetQueueAttributes <SQS/MSQSSQSSetQueueAttributesSetQueueAttributesRequest>` method.

 .. code-block:: c#